0xtruly/clean-git-pull-script/README.md

 #### How to use:

 - From the root of your computer, cd into your bin directory.
 You will typically find it in `/usr/local/bin`.
-- download and copy into the bin directory.
-PS: you might need to use sudo for write permissions. e.g `sudo pull_from_branch.sh 'bin directory'`.
+- download and copy the script into the bin directory.
+PS: you might need to use sudo for write permissions. e.g `sudo cp pull_from_branch.sh 'bin directory'`.
 - Next, you want to make the script executable by running this command: `chmod +x 'directory where he script was saved'`.
 - You can add an alias in your bash or zsh config for this script and then go ahead to use the script in a git directory.